Revalidation requires doctors to demonstrate their continued fitness to practise.

 All licensed doctors will need to revalidate on a regular basis (usually every five years) by having a local evaluation of their performance through an appraisal process based on the GMC core guidance Good Medical Practice.
 The GMC website has more information on revalidation for doctors, employers and the public and the license to practise.

 The role of the Academy in revalidation is to facilitate the work of the medical Royal Colleges and Faculties and to encourage them to share their experience and expertise for the development of revalidation methods.
-This is done through the Revalidation and Professional Development Committee, chaired by Dr Ian Starke and managed by Yvonne Livesey.
+This is done through the Revalidation and Professional Development Committee, chaired by Dr Susi Caesar and managed by Yvonne Livesey.